Adopting an animal is a fantastic way to support the work at Lilongwe Wildlife Centre, Malawi’s only wildlife sanctuary.

 We managed to film this short video of Fox relaxing in between the play wrestling matches he’s recently been welcomed into with the older male juveniles.

-To give Fox a £25 sponsorship for one year, please fill out the form at the base of the page.
+To give Fox a £25 sponsorship for one year, please click Donate below.